Transfer credit Databases

 D. Students who wish to complete a semester/summer abroad or study away as domestic exchange students must receive approval from the Office of Off-Campus Study and Exchanges and approval for all course work from Department Chairs, Program Directors, and the Registrar’s Office prior to enrolling.

-H. A maximum of 16 credits can be earned in a summer: 8 in one session + 8 in a second session.
+E. A maximum of 16 credits can be earned in a summer: 8 in one session + 8 in a second session (8 credits is the limit for winter term).
+Sessions 1 and 2 may not overlap more than 10 days.

-L. Foreign Language courses can earn credit only with the preapproval of the Foreign Languages and Literatures Department.
+K. Foreign Language courses can earn credit only with the preapproval of the World Languages and Literatures Department.
 Students may not repeat a language level already achieved in high school or college.

-S. Skidmore does not award credit from these programs: Seamester (LIU), Semester at Sea, NOLS, Outward Bound.
+R. Skidmore does not award credit from these programs: Semester at Sea, NOLS, Outward Bound.
 Veterans can produce form DD214 to earn one Physical Activity credit.

 Students must have received approval from the Committee on Academic Standing (CAS) to study at a non-accredited institution.